 The onset of summer sends people rushing to the beach with their sun cream, however in Cornwall and the Isles of Scilly due to the high levels of UV, it is just as important to protect your self on overcast cloudy days.
 The sun's UV rays can damage the skin cells, leading to sun burn and an increased risk of skin cancer.

-Experts are urging the public to contiue to guard against the sun's damaging UV rays.
+Experts are urging the public to continue to guard against the sun's damaging UV rays.

 Cornwall and the Isles of Scilly

-Parent of young children should remember not just to protect their children's skin, but to protect their own as well.
-Children who are exposed to too much sun unprotected now are storing up potential problems for the future.
+Parents of young children should remember not just to protect their children's skin, but to protect their own as well.
+If children are exposed to too much sun unprotected now there is a greater risk of potential problems in the future.

 To stay safe remember to: